mrismanaziz/Reforestation/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.